-Caldbeck Common
+Caldbeck Common Exclosures

-Ecological Restoration on Caldbeck Common Pilot Project
+Caldbeck Common Enclosures Project

-Update: 26.9.24
+Update: 7.10.24

-The Lake District National Park Authority (LDNPA), the Caldbeck Commoners’ Association and Natural England are working together on this exciting new experimental project to fence off three small upland areas of designated ‘Site of Special Scientific Interest’ on Caldbeck Common, totalling 36.2ha, for a period of five years.
+The Lake District National Park Authority (LDNPA), the Caldbeck Commoners’ Association and Natural England are working together on this exciting project to fence off three upland areas of designated ‘Site of Special Scientific Interest’ on Caldbeck Common, totalling 36.2ha, for a period of five years.
 Fencing on common land typically requires Secretary of State, Section 38 approval however in this instance, as the area being fenced is less than 1% of registered common and for five years with the goal to improve the habitat, an exemption is made possible.

 Protecting Open Access land